Teaching Faculty 2025

 Kate began dancing at the age of 6 at Ecole Classique under the directorship of Prudence Bowen.
 At 15 she joined their full-time program (by then under new directorship) and later Tanya Pearson Classical Coaching Academy whilst continuing to train with Prudence Bowen privately.
 In 1998 she completed her RAD Advanced 2 exam, was awarded the Warringah Scholarship, received the RAD Bursary, won The McDonald’s Ballet Scholarship, was awarded the gold medal at the Genee International Ballet Competition and received a scholarship from The Prix De Lausanne International Ballet Competition to The Royal Ballet School in London which she commenced in 1999.

 In 2000 she returned to Australia and began teaching at The Conlan College of Classical Ballet where she remained as head of Faculty under Simone Conlan as well as standing in as director for a year whilst Miss Conlan was on maternity leave.
 Kate spent 2 years in Western Australia with her then fiance Ben and taught for Samantha Leeman at Stevens Dance Academy.
 She completed her Teachers Certificate with the Royal Academy of Dance in 2003.
-Some of Kate’s choreographic highlights include winning McDonalds Sydney Eisteddfod Dance of Champions 2013 entry, Por una Cabeza.
-The Open Age Classical Groups from 2011 to 2016.
-Kate is married to Ben and has two sons, Mitchell and Archer.
+Some of Kate’s choreographic highlights include winning McDonalds Sydney Eisteddfod Dance of Champions 2013 entry, Por una Cabeza and the Open Age Classical Groups from 2011 to 2016.
+Kate is married to Ben and has three sons, Mitchell, Archer and Lachlan.

 Zoey Black